 Blueberry + Ginger

 Simple Syrup + Grapefruit

 Sweet Hibiscus Tea

-Post fermentation, you could also add a drop of your favorite essential oil, mix it with sparkling water, or even make a cocktail.
-Get creative and have fun with it!
+Post-fermentation, you could add a drop of your favorite essential oil, mix it with sparkling water, or even make a cocktail; it’s up to you.

-Okay, not really.
-But this post officially concludes the #ATDbrewparty series!
-I hope you guys have enjoyed it and that you feel encouraged and empowered to brew your own kombucha at home.
-Please check in with me and share how it's going, your favorite flavor combos, and how your day was suddenly brightened as you sipped the kombucha that you made all by yo' self while you pondered the sweet little joys of life.
-(It'll happen.)
+I hope you guys have enjoyed this guide and that you feel encouraged and empowered to brew your own Kombucha at home.
+Please check in with me and share how it’s going, your favorite flavor combos, and how your day was suddenly brightened as you sipped the Kombucha that you made all by yourself while enjoying the sweet little happy moments of life.